-Van Damme (1986) considers a related noncooperative game where, given a bargaining problem (S, d), each agent simultaneously declares a bargaining rule.16 If the solutions proposed by the two rules conflict, the feasible payoff set is contracted in a way that an agent can't receive more than the payoff he asks for himself.
+Van Damme (1986) considers a related noncooperative game where, given a bargaining problem (S, d), each agent simultaneously declares a bargaining rule.15 If the solutions proposed by the two rules conflict, the feasible payoff set is contracted in a way that an agent cannot receive more than the payoff he asks for himself.
 The two rules are now applied to this contracted problem and if they conflict again, the feasible set is once more contracted.
 Van Damme (1986) shows that for a large class of rules, the limit of this process is well-defined and the unique Nash equilibrium of this noncooperative game is both agents declaring the Nash bargaining rule.

-Another well-known contribution to the Nash program is by Binmore, Rubinstein, and Wolinsky (1986) who relate the Nash bargaining rule to equilibrium outcomes of the following game.
-The Alternating Offers Game (Rubinstein, 1982) is an infinite horizon sequential move game to allocate one unit of a perfectly divisible good between two agents.
-The players alternate in each period to act as "proposer" and "responder".
+Another well-known contribution to the Nash program is by Binmore et al. (1986) who relate the Nash bargaining rule to equilibrium outcomes of the following game.
+The Alternating Offers Game (Rubinstein 1982) is an infinite horizon sequential move game to allocate one unit of a perfectly divisible good between two agents.
+The players alternate in each period to act as "proposer" and "responder."
 Each period contains two sequential moves: the proposer proposes an allocation and the responder either accepts or rejects it.
 The game ends when a proposal is accepted.
-Rubinstein (1982) shows that the Alternating Offers Game has a unique subgame perfect equilibrium in which the first proposal, determined as a function of the players' discount factors, is accepted.
-Binmore, Rubinstein, and Wolinsky (1986) show that, as the players' discount factors converge to 1 (i.e. as they become more patient), the equilibrium payoff profile converges to the Nash bargaining solution to the associated cooperative bargaining game.
+Rubinstein (1982) shows that the Alternating Offers Game has a unique subgame perfect Nash equilibrium in which the first proposal, determined as a function of the players' discount factors, is accepted.
+Binmore et al. (1986) show that, as the players' discount factors converge to 1 (i.e., as they become more patient), the equilibrium payoff profile converges to the Nash bargaining solution to the associated cooperative bargaining game.
+For more recent work on the Nash program, see Anbarci and Boyd (2011), Abreu and Pearce (2015), Binmore and Eguia (2017), and Karagözoğlu and Rachmilevitch (2018).